-18.1.1.2 Consolidated financial statements prepared under IFRS as at 31 December 2019 and 2020
+18.1.1.2.
+Consolidated financial statements prepared under IFRS as at 31 December 2020 and 2021

-The Universal Registration Document incorporates by reference the consolidated financial statements prepared in accordance with IFRS for the financial years ended 31 December 2020 and 31 December 2019, presented in the registration document approved by the AMF on 12 April 2021 under approval number I. 21-007.
+The Universal Registration Document incorporates by reference the consolidated financial statements prepared in accordance with IFRS for the years ended 31 December 2021 and 31 December 2020, presented respectively in the Registration Document approved by the AMF on 29 April 2022 under approval number R.22-017 and in the Registration Document approved by the AMF on 12 April 2021 under approval number I. 21-007.
 These financial statements were the subject of an audit report issued by the Company's Statutory Auditors.

-18.1.1 Change of accounting reference date
+18.1.2.
+Change of accounting reference date

-18.1.2 Accounting standards
+18.1.3.
+Accounting standards